josuealcalde/synator/README.md

-**This is a rewritten fork of TheYkk/synator.**
+**This is a rewritten fork of almson/synator, a fork of TheYkk/synator.**

-It's better, cleaner, faster, but note that the API has changed.
-For example, `synator/sync` is a label, not an annotation (this is important for performance).

 # Synator Kubernetes Secret and ConfigMap synchronizer